DanielDTO/Inventory-System/README.md

 # Inventory-System

 The System is designed to store items.
+Major python scripts are: forms, models, urls(App), views and all HTML files in the template folder.

 WINDOWS INSTALLATION
 ---------------------